csinva/csinva.github.io/_notes/ml/deep_learning.md

       - this connects well to a message-passing GNN
 - GNN limitations
   - ex. can we tell whether 2 graphs are isomorphic - often no?
-  - cank make GNNs more powerful by adding positional features, etc.
+  - can make GNNs more powerful by adding positional features, etc.
   - can also embed sugraphs together
-  - things are more difficult in continuous case...
+  - continuous case is more difficult
-- geometric deep learning: invariances and equivariances can be appllied generally to get a large calss of architectures between convolutions and graphs
+- geometric deep learning: invariances and equivariances can be applied generally to get a large calss of architectures between convolutions and graphs

 # misc architectural components

 - **coordconv** - break translation equivariance by passing in i, j coords as extra filters
 - **deconvolution** = transposed convolution = fractionally-strided convolution - like upsampling
-- **attention** = vector of importance weights: in order to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or “*attends to*” as you may have read in many papers) other elements and take the sum of their values weighted by the attention vector as the approximation of the target
+- **attention** = vector of importance weights
+  - to predict or infer one element, such as a pixel in an image or a word in a sentence, we estimate using the attention vector how strongly it is correlated with (or “*attends to*” other elements and take the sum of their values weighted by the attention vector as the approximation of the target